Skip to main content

 Image from Gyazo

-After configuring, click [Update] to save the settings.
+After the configuration is complete, click [Update] to save the settings.

 Confirming the display